appvia/tako/docs/reference/config-params.md

 Specifically, it does have a service IP, but instead of load-balancing it will return the IPs of the associated Pods.

-It is ideal for scenarios like Pod to Pod communication.
+It is ideal for scenarios such as Pod to Pod communication or clustered applications node discovery.

 #### LoadBalancer